 But before you go ahead with repair, it is advised that you retrieve data from it using professional data recovery tools such as Remo Recover.
 It is a wonderful tool to recover data from damaged hard drives or when the drive is inaccessible.

-This simple DIY Remo data recovery tool is available for download and costs way less than sending it to a data recovery centre for recovery.
+This simple DIY Remo data recovery tool is available for download and costs way less than sending it to a data recovery center for recovery.
 Check out the free trial today!

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.